pantheon-systems/documentation/source/docs/articles/local/continuous-integration-solutions.md

 ---
 title: Continuous Integration Solutions on Pantheon
-description: Run automated unit and integration tests.
+description: Run automated unit and integration tests with Terminus and Drupal SimpleTest.
 category:
   - going-live
   - developing
 keywords: continuous integration, tests, testing, terminus, drupal,
 ---
 Continuous Integration is a method of running automated unit and integration tests to apply quality control.
 Pantheon doesn't provide or host tools for continuous integration, but many tools and techniques are compatible with Pantheon.
 If you have a particular use case or technique that you'd like to highlight, let us know by opening a support ticket.